DhanteyUD/Connect_Google_Form_to_Node/README.md

 5. Run `npm run dev` to start server

-> Wheneven the form is filled and submitted, it gets saved to the googlesheet and our node app immediately converts the `CSV` data to a `JSON` format and saves it to the `Output.json` file.
+> Wheneven the google form is filled and submitted, the data is automatically saved to googlesheet and our node app immediately converts the `CSV` data to a `JSON` format and saves it to the `Output.json` file.